TheIronBorn/flat-chameleon-sublime-theme/README.md

 ###Manual installation

 - Download the [zip archive](https://github.com/r3a1ay/flat-chameleon-sublime-theme/archive/master.zip)
-- Unzip the files and rename the folder to `Theme - Flat Chameleon`
+- Unzip the files and rename the folder to `Flat Chameleon`
 - Find your `Packages` directory using the menu item `Preferences ➔ Browse Packages...`
 - Copy the folder into your Sublime Text `Packages` directory.